The loudest points Michigan scored in its 72-63 road win at Penn State on Wednesday night came from the right hand of Jordan Poole.

 — Michigan Athletics (@UMichAthletics) February 22, 2018

 Poole, a freshman guard, ended with 13 points ― double his season average ― as No. 17 Michigan won its fourth game in a row.
 The dunk was part of a substantial first-half run for the Wolverines, who led by 8 points at halftime.
-Michigan trailed in the second half, but John Beilein’s team closed out the game on a 23-15 run over the final 8 minutes.
+Michigan trailed in the second half, but John Beilein’s team closed out the game on a 23-15 run during the final 8 minutes.

 Michigan concludes its regular season at Maryland on Saturday (noon ET, ESPN).